jimcinbrisbane/audioprobe/README.md

    ```

 ### Notes
--I experienced problem with PulseAudio service, as it can run usually but cannot be ran via root, sudo, or in a service, this require me to set it up as a system-wide service, so this is what to do
+-I experienced a problem with PulseAudio service, as it can run usually but cannot be run via root, sudo, or in a service, this requires me to set it up as a system-wide service, so this is what to do
 https://github.com/shivasiddharth/PulseAudio-System-Wide
+after you install the package, put these two lines inside autostart.sh before `python trigger.py`
+systemctl --system enable pulseaudio.service
+systemctl --system start pulseaudio.service

 GG (Good Game!)